This is our all-in-one roundup reviewing every Avast consumer security solution for 2021. On this page, after our brief intro, you’ll find

 You can jump to the reviews of those individual products by clicking on the links in the bar at the top of this page, but bear in mind that this article is really designed to be read all the way through, as the core features of Avast Premium Security are present in both the free package and the Ultimate suite.

 Avast Free Antivirus is one of the most popular antivirus apps around, and it's easy to see why.
-There are no annoying restrictions to try to persuade you to upgrade, and no gaping holes in its feature set: you get antivirus, malicious URL filtering, and some welcome bonus extras with a limited password manager and scanning for network vulnerabilities.
+There are no annoying restrictions to try to persuade you to upgrade, and no gaping holes in its feature set: you get antivirus, malicious URL filtering, and some welcome bonus extras including an extra anti-ramsomware layer to protect your most important document folders, and speedy scanning for network vulnerabilities.

-Upgrade to the capable Avast Premium Security suite and you'll also get a firewall, spam filter, secure file deletion and webcam hijacking protection.
-An extra anti-ransomware layer prevents unauthorized apps from modifying files in your chosen folders, and a software updater automatically finds and installs missing security patches.
+Upgrade to the capable Avast Premium Security suite and you'll also get a firewall, secure file deletion and webcam hijacking protection, while a software updater automatically finds and installs missing security patches.

-And the feature list continues with some unusual extras, including a sandbox to safely run suspicious apps, and Avast's Real Site feature to reduce the chance of hackers using DNS trickery to redirect you to malicious sites.
+Avast has dropped its spam filter, unfortunately, but unusual extras include a sandbox to safely run suspicious apps, and Avast's Real Site reduces the chance of hackers using DNS trickery to redirect you to malicious sites.

 Avast Ultimate adds a very valuable extra in unlimited access to Avast's SecureLine VPN (which costs $70 on its own), as well as its Premium password manager and PC clean-up tool.
-The downside is that it only supports a single device, but if you need the VPN, the price looks fair at $100.
+The single device license is $66 in year one, $100 on renewal, but you can cover up to ten devices for only marginally more: $80 in the first year, $120 afterwards.

-If you're curious, trying out Avast Free Antivirus will help you find out more, and there's a free trial of Avast Premium Security available, too (30-days for Windows, 60-days for Mac).
+If you're curious, trying out Avast Free Antivirus will help you find out more, and there's a free trial of Avast Premium Security available, too.

 Avast Premium Security